Soffit and fascia are the unsung heroes for your roofing system. Repairs or replacements could be in order if either of these parts are failing,

 Where is the Fascia, and How Does It Work With My Roof?

-Fascia is the piece of wood that holds your gutters in place and supports the shingles.
+Fascia is a piece of wood that holds your gutters in place and supports the shingles.
 Your soffit connects to the fascia.
 A failing fascia can allow moisture into your rafters or cause your gutters to pull away from your house.

 When to Replace Soffit and Fascia?